openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

 To save disk space for your IR file, you can apply [weights compression to FP16](../MO_DG/prepare_model/FP16_Compression.md).
-To generate an IR with FP16 weights, run the Model Optimizer with the `--compress_to_fp16` option.
+To generate an IR with FP16 weights, run Model Optimizer with the `--compress_to_fp16` option.

 Generic Model Optimizer script: